unChaz/sci-fi-5e/srd/classes/priest.md

 #### Tekcasting

-As a conduit for divine power, you can cast priest tek skills.
+As a conduit for Alien power, you can cast priest tek skills.
 ```
 ```